A quarterly business review (QBR) might not be the most glamorous part of the job. But it’s definitely one of the most essential.

 Objective: Gauge the effectiveness of ongoing efforts and collaboration.

 a.
-Key Performance Indicators (KPIs) review
+Review Key Performance Indicators (KPIs)

-• Review metrics and progress towards goals.
+- Review metrics and progress towards goals.

-• Analysis of successes and areas of improvement.
+- Analysis of successes and areas of improvement.

 b.
-Customer feedback and insights
+Collect customer feedback and insights

-• Sharing of customer testimonials, complaints, or suggestions.
+- Sharing of customer testimonials, complaints, or suggestions.

-• Discussion on customer satisfaction and areas of concern.
+- Discussion on customer satisfaction and areas of concern.

 3. Goal setting for the upcoming quarter